-Regularly scheduled Board meetings are held virtually on the second Tuesday of each month at 8:30 a.m.
-Community members who wish to address the full Board are able to do so at the beginning of the regularly scheduled meeting by signing up to speak or to have their submission read during the meeting.
+Regularly scheduled Board meetings are held on the second Tuesday of each month at 6:00 p.m.
+Community members who wish to address the full Board are able to do so at the beginning of the regularly scheduled meeting by signing up to speak.
+No walk-up sign-ups will be allowed – citizens must be present to make comments during the Board meeting.
 Dates and times can be confirmed by calling 910-678-2300.

 The Board welcomes community input.
 You may contact any Board member in person or in writing, with your concerns or comments on matters related to the Cumberland County Schools or public education.